vklimontovich/next-collect/CONTRIBUTING.md

 ## Releasing

-`pnpm release --canary --publish`.
-Creates a new release.
-So far it supports only canary releases.
+* `pnpm canary:publish`.
+Creates a new canary release.